Germany strikes green energy deals in UAE and Qatar | DW | 21.03.2022

 Habeck spoke with Qatar's emir, Tamim bin Hamad Al Thani, as well as with the ministers of economy, trade and foreign affairs.
 The talk was about gas: a lot of gas that Germany urgently needs right now after the Russian invasion of Ukraine.
 The emir and Habeck agreed on a long-term energy partnership.

-Qatar has the world's largest reserves of natural gas, after Russia and Iran, and it has the infrastructure to liquefy it for transport.
+Qatar has the world's largest reserves of natural gas, after Russia and Iran, as well as the infrastructure to liquefy it for transport.
 In 2019, the emirate exported nearly 107 billion cubic meters of liquefied natural gas (LNG), which would be enough to completely cover Germany's needs.
-Qatar currently supplies around 30% of its liquefied gas to the EU, but almost none of it arrives in Germany, which still lacks LNG terminals.
+Qatar currently supplies about 30% of its liquefied gas to the European Union, but almost none of it arrives in Germany, which still lacks LNG terminals.
 This is because Germany has so far relied mainly on cheap, pipeline-bound gas from Russia.

 Germany would currently have to import LNG via terminals in neighboring countries, but, in view of the shock caused by Russia's invasion of Ukraine, two terminals are now to be built quickly in Germany, probably in Wilhelmshaven and Brunsbüttel on the north coast.

-During the trip, Habeck calculated that the terminals could be ready for operation in five years: "Even though such projects in Germany like to take three times as long to be completed," he added wryly.
+During the trip, Habeck calculated that the terminals could be ready for operation in five years — "even though such projects in Germany like to take three times as long to be completed," he added wryly.
 "But maybe we'll do things differently."
-A Green minister, committed to saying goodbye to fossil fuels, now finds himself putting pressure on the rapid construction of liquefied natural gas terminals.
+A Green minister, committed to saying goodbye to fossil fuels, now finds himself pressing for the rapid construction of LNG terminals.

 Habeck's visit to Qatar and then to the UAE is primarily about building trust.
 The Qataris in particular have not felt particularly respected by Germany in recent times.
 Twice, for example, German President Frank-Walter Steinmeier canceled visits to the emirate, first because of the pandemic, and most recently because of the Ukraine war.